The last year has been one hell of a year for me.

 Looking into the past to set the future in new grounds

-At my age of 31 I had already used more languages and technologies than many people older than me and it was about time to understand what actually drove me to not stay within the boundaries of just one platform.
-I was developing for Apple platforms as a full-time job but for the past 4 years, I was also developing in NodeJS, tampered with microservices for my clients, and did so much more (Angular, React, Node, etc) than what my day job demanded.
+At my age of 31, I had already used more languages and technologies than many people older than me, and it was about time to understand what drove me to not stay within the boundaries of just one platform.
+I was developing for Apple platforms as a full-time job, but for the past four years, I was also developing in NodeJS, tampered with microservices for my clients, and did so much more (Angular, React, Node, etc) than what my day job demanded.
 Why?

 When I realized that, I reflected on what I was going to do next.
-I wanted to move on to developing large-scale backend systems with the liberty of designing them (or at least parts of them) and once the opportunity unexpectedly came, I welcomed it.
+I wanted to move on to developing large-scale backend systems with the liberty of designing them (or at least parts of them).
+Once the opportunity unexpectedly came, I welcomed it.
 I took the plunge to take a job that would allow me to do that.
-For the past year I am a full time backend software engineer, (Spring Boot, NodeJS, xSQL, MongoDB).
+For the past year, I am a full-time backend software engineer (Spring Boot, NodeJS, xSQL, MongoDB).

-So here is what abandoning something you are an expert in (mobile development) in order to dedicate yourself to something different is about in software:
+So here is what abandoning something you are an expert in (mobile development) to dedicate yourself to something different is about in Software:

 It’s about serving (APIs) and not being served anymore

 Designing an API is not hard.
-Designing a good API is very difficult, however.
-It’s never about returning JSONs.
-It’s about talking with REST semantics, making HTTP conversations using specific verbs as actions, talking with API consumers using a specific dialect of your own invention.
+Creating a good API is very difficult, however.
+It’s never about returning JSON.
+It’s about talking with REST semantics, making HTTP conversations using specific verbs as actions, communicating with API consumers using a particular dialect of your invention.
 And having consumed countless APIs, it’s interesting to see what’s happening on the other side of an API.
 This time you have to think ahead of what you are going to serve.